Generic linear systems for projective CR manifolds: Definitions and statements of the results

-Corollary \ref{cor:hyp} is a leafwise Lefschetz hyperplane theorem for the $\pi_0$, and for sections (degree $k$ hypersurfaces) which fit into a Lefschetz pencil for $(M,\mathcal{F},J)$.
+Theorem \ref{thm:hyp} can also be understood as a leafwise Lefschetz hyperplane theorem for the $\pi_0$, and for sections (degree k hypersurfaces) which fit into a Lefschetz pencil for $(M,{\mathcal{F}},J)$.
+Notice as well how unexpected this result is for non-compact leaves (some of which can be dense!).

-We would like to single out theorem \ref{thm:pencil} for 3-dimensional projective Levi-flat CR manifolds.
+We would like to single out theorem \ref{thm:pencil} together with proposition \ref{pro:nforms} for 3-dimensional projective Levi-flat CR manifolds.

-Let $M^3$ be an orientable closed 3-manifold endowed with a smooth co-orientable foliation $\mathcal{F}$ by surfaces.
+Let $M^3$ be a closed, orientable 3-manifold endowed with a smooth co-orientable foliation $\mathcal{F}$ by surfaces.
 We recall the following elementary result.

-\begin{lemma} $(M^3,\mathcal{F})$ admits the structure of a Levi-flat CR manifold (with CR foliation $\mathcal{F}$) with a positive CR line bundle, if and only $\mathcal{F}$ is a taut foliation. \end{lemma} \begin{proof} The existence of a Levi-flat CR structure with a positive CR line bundle $L$ clearly implies tautness, since following Sullivan \cite{Su76} this is equivalent to the existence of a closed 2-form restricting to a leafwise area form.
-In our case $i$ times the curvature of $L$ has this property.
+\begin{lemma} $(M^3,\mathcal{F})$ admits the structure of a Levi-flat CR manifold (with CR foliation $\mathcal{F}$) with a positive CR line bundle, if and only if $\mathcal{F}$ is a taut foliation. \end{lemma} \begin{proof} The existence of a Levi-flat CR structure with a positive CR Hermitian line bundle $(L,\nabla)$ with compatible connection clearly implies tautness.
+Following Sullivan \cite{Su76} tautness is equivalent to the existence of a closed 2-form restricting to a leafwise area form.
+In our case the curvature of $\nabla$ divided by $-2\pi i$ has this property.

 Conversely, if the foliation is taut we do have an integral closed 2-form $\omega$ which is non-degenerate when restricted to each leaf.
 Let $J$ be a leafwise compatible almost complex structure.
-Then $J$ is integrable, for the leaves are 2-dimensional, and $\omega$ is of type (1,1) w.r.t $J$.
-Therefore we can construct $(L,\nabla)$, the corresponding pre-quantum line bundle.
-Being $\omega$ of type (1,1), the bundle admits a leafwise holomorphic structure, and hence a CR one.
+Then $J$ is integrable, for the leaves are 2-dimensional, and $\omega$ is of type (1,1) with respect to $J$.
+Therefore we can construct $(L,\nabla)$, the corresponding pre-quantum line bundle, which is a Hermitian line bundle with connection whose curvature satisfies $F_\nabla=-2\pi i\omega$.
+Being $\omega$ of type (1,1) the bundle admits a leafwise holomorphic structure, and hence a CR one.
 Positivity is also clear. \end{proof}